cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 5. Save file and navigate to the file explorer.
 Double click the index.html (browswer will open ooo ahhh I made a site)

 ## Now lets add gravlity to our site
 1. To add gravity to our game we need to add the physics engine.
-The physics engine we will use is cannonjs and we already imported the library with our script tags.
+The physics engine we will use is Cannonjs and we already imported the library with our script tags.
 2. We need to add grabity to the camera
 3. we need to add a physics imposter to the sphere object
 4. next add the ground